currymichael/blog/README.md

 ## Setup

-1. Markdown Only
+1. Markdown based only
-2. Setup Pages in Repo Settings
+2. Setup Pages in Repo Settings (main branch & /docs folder root)
-3. All .md -> .html in URL
+3. All .md -> .html in URL (about.md -> about.html)
-4. Easy
+4. See Readme.md for all notes

 ## Deployment

-[TBD]
+Pretty fast redeploy (< 2 min)